githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc008/README.md

 ## Implementation

-An implementation is given that makes direct use of depth-first search, which itself is implemented as a template library (gtree.dats).
+An implementation is given that makes direct use of breadth-first search, which itself is implemented as a template library (gtree.dats).